 jobs, proactively and without their consent, in order to spare them the

 jibes or mockery of others?
-And what about the current obscene and bizarre craze
+And what about the current obscene, bizarre and profoundly misogynistic craze

 of labiaplasty?
 Notions of beauty, like its opposite, are fluid,